freeskylier/lier/Lantern Beta Versions.md

 * Posting on our [developer forum](https://groups.google.com/forum/#!forum/lantern-devel)
 * If you are a non-technical user or looking for a forum in a language other than English, posting on one of our [user forums](https://groups.google.com/forum/#!forum/lantern-users-en).
 (See the message at the top for links to non-English forums.)

-### About The Current Versions
+### About The Current Release
-The current Beta Versions feature Natty, our new WebRTC-based module for NAT and Firewall traversal.
+The current Beta versions feature Natty, our new WebRTC-based module for NAT and Firewall traversal.
 We are particularly interested in feedback pertaining to:
 * _General functionality_ – any strange behavior not present in the stable version
 * _Resource usage_ – the presence of runaway "Natty" processes